silverwind/uppie/README.md

 uppie is a tiny library (less than 1 KiB gzipped) which wraps all current implementations of directory and multi-file uploading into a simple function and delivers a `FormData` object to be summitted through XHR2.

 Both the `<input>` element and drag and drop are supported.
-The minimum required browsers for directory uploads are Chrome 29+ and Firefox 42+.
-Edge will eventually support this, but does not as of build 10532.

-You can lower the browser requirements by providing a `Promise` polyfill, at which point your limiting factor will be [XHR2 support](http://caniuse.com/#feat=xhr2).
+The minimum required browsers for directory uploads are Chrome 29+ and Firefox Nightly 42+.
+Microsoft Edge plans to support it as well in the near future.
+Chrome 11 and above can be supported by providing a `Promise` polyfill, at which point the limiting factor will be [XHR2 support](http://caniuse.com/#feat=xhr2).

 ## Example
 ```html